dagon666/napi/README.md

 Examples:

 - Convert from microdvd 23.98 fps to subrip.
-Subrip is default output format so it doesnt have to be specified.
+Subrip is default output format so it doesn't have to be specified.
 The input frame rate is also equal to the default one, so no addition specification in the command line has been made.